The genuine browser.exe file is a software component of Cốc Cốc Browser by Cốc Cốc.

 by Coc Coc Co. or YANDEX (www.yandex.com) or Itim Technologies Co. or Google (toolbar.google.com) or Web Discover or Smart Applications or Seth Turin Media.

 Description: Browser.exe is not essential for the Windows OS and causes relatively few problems.
-Browser.exe is located in a subfolder of the user's profile folder or sometimes in a subfolder of Windows folder for temporary files.
+Browser.exe is located in a subfolder of the user's profile folder or sometimes in a subfolder of the user's "Documents" folder or in a subfolder of Windows folder for temporary files.

 Recommended: Identify browser.exe related errors